The Odd Couple

 © Copyright Martin Addison and licensed for reuse under Creative Commons Licence

-Another of the possible questions (see What is marriage?) which seems to me a good place to start and lay foundations for discussion of marriage is: Why marry?
+After the question What is marriage? another good place to start laying foundations for discussion of marriage is: Why marriage?

 It’s a question that apparently many people today in Western societies (at least) ask.
 In NZ (as in most Western countries) the marriage rate has been declining almost every year since 1970.
 The introduction of “Civil Unions” has had little effect on this trend (there were only 301 civil unions registered last year, including both same sex and heterosexual unions, while there were 20,231 marriages).